ActivisionGameScience/poboys_conda_package_server/README.rst

  Poboy's Conda Package Server
 ==============================

 This is a server that acts as a repository for conda packages.
-It is a "poor-man's" version of Anaconda Server.
-Only use it if you are a small group sitting behind a firewall.
+It is a "poor-man's" replacement for Anaconda Server.
+Only small groups behind a firewall should feel comfortable using this.
 There is no authentication, nor logging.
 Anybody can upload and delete packages!

 The server requires ``conda`` and ``bottle`` to run.

 After cloning, you can start the server like this::

-    cd poboys_conda_package_server/src
+    cd src
     python poboys_conda_package_server.py --port 6969

 It has a simple web interface - browse to the appropriate url and have a look::